Master of Public Health

 Help Communities Flourish

 Turn your compassion and commitment into real-world impact.
-With a Master of Public Health from The University of Texas at Tyler, build your knowledge and experience in the discipline’s core areas to foster the physical, psychological and social well-being for communities in East Texas and beyond.
+With a Master of Public Health from The University of Texas at Tyler, build your knowledge and experience in the discipline’s core areas to foster the physical, psychological and social well-being for communities in East Texas—especially focusing on the unique challenges faced by rural populations—and beyond.

 Complete your degree around your busy schedule with online classes.
-Graduate ready for leadership in health departments, clinics, service organizations, research institutions and other settings dedicated to community and public health and healthcare.
+Graduate ready for leadership in health departments, clinics, service organizations, research institutions and other settings dedicated to improving community and public health, with special attention to underserved rural areas and healthcare access disparities.

 Why Earn a Master of Public Health at UT Tyler?

-Driven to make a difference, you believe change comes through education, advocacy and well-designed programs.
-UT Tyler’s Master of Public Health equips you for leadership and to effectively promote community well-being.
+Driven to make a difference, you believe change comes through education, advocacy, and well-designed programs.
+UT Tyler's Master of Public Health equips you for leadership and to effectively promote community well-being, with a strong commitment to addressing rural health issues.

 Our program prepares you for greater impact through: